MohsenTaheriShalmani/Shape-Statistics-via-Skeletal-Structure/README.md

 **Shape Statistics via Skeletal Structures**

 ## Description:
-This repository contains the PDF version of my PhD defense presentation, given on **June 24, 2024**, at the University of Stavanger (UiS).
+This repository contains the PDF version of my PhD defense presentation, given on June 24, 2024, at the University of Stavanger (UiS).
 My thesis, titled *"Shape Statistics via Skeletal Structures,"* explores statistical shape analysis using skeletally-based shape representations, with applications primarily focused on medical imaging and slabular objects.

 The presentation summarizes key contributions from my research, including: